Endpoints

 within this grace period, the cached statement still will be used, but might be refreshed in the background (see

-option).
+also the time_elapsed_grace_factor option).
 The grace period is given in seconds.

 float 0.5 optional

-option is used to further tweak the grace period behavior.
+The time_elapsed_grace_factor option is used to further tweak the grace period behavior.

 A cached statement that expires within the grace period will only be refreshed if a certain amount of its lifetime

 already has elapsed.
-How much time needs to already have elapsed is defined by this time_elapsed_grace_factor
+How much time needs to already have elapsed is defined by this time_elapsed_grace_factor.

 Example

-statements that expire within one hour might be refreshed.
+If grace_period is set to 3600 statements that expire within one hour might be refreshed.
 If there would be

-) a statement that is only valid for an hour, would
+no time_elapsed_grace_factor (or it would be set to 0.0) a statement that is only valid for an hour, would

 always hit the grace period and would trigger a refresh even if it was only just fetched.

-LightHouse would only trigger a refresh if also 75% of the lifetime
+With a time_elapsed_grace_factor=0.75 LightHouse would only trigger a refresh if also 75% of the lifetime

 (45mins in this case) have been passed.